bp/resqpy/docs/tutorial/grid_properties.rst

 Note that arrays are not actually loaded into memory until they are requested with methods such as the one shown above.

 Grid property arrays with one value per cell have the shape (nk, nj, ni) – **note the order of the indexing: [k, j, i]**.
-Also note that the indices for these numpy arrays begin at zero (the python way), rather than 1 which is used by simulators such as Nexus (and is the default in Fortran).
+Also note that the indices for these numpy arrays begin at zero (the Python way), rather than 1 which is used by simulators such as Nexus (and is the default in Fortran).
 So, for an index of a cell in simulator format: (sim_i, sim_j, sim_k), the property value for that cell is found with:

 .. code-block:: python